micss-lab/MARL4DynaPath/README.md

 The second example shows the visualization of the `fedAsynQ_EqAvg` approach in a 50x50 environment.
 The movement of obstacles is still clearly visible, but the optimal actions are not shown as clearly as in the first example.

 https://github.com/user-attachments/assets/70fcc36a-f2f2-4b5b-8065-6a1f4c74015d

+## License
+This project is released under the MIT License.
+Please review the [License file](https://github.com/micss-lab/MARL4DynaPath/blob/main/LICENSE) for more details.